Terry Southerington, director

 Students develop a broad understanding of the practice and process of leadership by enhancing knowledge and application of leadership theories, styles, attributes and skills; as well as by exploring the factors that influence effective leadership including gender, race, power, culture, and ethics.
 Additionally, they view leadership through the lenses of various disciplines in the social sciences.
 This course is required for all students seeking a minor in leadership studies including all students in the Virginia Women’s Institute for Leadership.

 251 The Writer in the World: Professional Writing (3 s.h.)
 (C, W)

 Application of rhetorical principles in drafting and revising professional documents.
 Case studies examine common genres of writing in communities and workplaces: proposals, reports, electronic mail, web content, issues papers.
-Students gain appreciation for the interacting demands of content, audience, and structure and learn to use their writing time more effectively. *Prerequisites: ENG 101, ENG 102, or ENG 111 and at least sophomore status, or permission of instructor.
+Students gain appreciation for the interacting demands of content, audience, and structure and learn to use their writing time more effectively. *Prerequisites: ENG 102 or equivalent, or permission of instructor.